GIST-NJU/RestCT/README.md

 ## Usage

-### Prerequisite
+### Setup

-RestCT requires Python and Java running environemnt (`Python 3.8.2` and `Java 1.8` are used for the development), so please ensure that they are correctly installed and configured in the machine.
+RestCT requires Python and Java running environemnt (`Python 3.8.2` and `Java 1.8` are used for the development), so please ensure that they are correctly installed and configured.

-Next, run the following command to install Python dependencies (in the root directory of this repo):
+Next, run the following command to install dependency packages (in the root directory of this repo):

 ```
 pip install -r requirements.txt
 ```

-As RestCT relies on [Spacy](https://spacy.io) for constaints extraction, run the following command to download the [trained model](https://spacy.io/models/):
+RestCT relies on [Spacy](https://spacy.io), a libraby of natural language processing, for constaints extraction.
+Run the following command to download the [trained model](https://spacy.io/models/):

 ```bash
 python -m spacy download en_core_web_sm